d00medman/medici/README.md

 User stories (copied from my notebook)

--As a user, I want to be able to create my account and find the accounts of other users.
+-   As a user, I want to be able to create my account and find the accounts of other users.
--As a patron user, I want to be able to send bitcoin to artists who have Medici accounts -As a paton user, I want to be able to view the work of my favorite artists (unimplemented) -As a client user, I want to be able to recieve bitcoin from my fans -As a client user, I want to be able to display my work for my fans (unimplemented)
+-   As a patron user, I want to be able to send bitcoin to artists who have Medici accounts
+-   As a paton user, I want to be able to view the work of my favorite artists (unimplemented)
+-   As a client user, I want to be able to recieve bitcoin from my fans
+-   As a client user, I want to be able to display my work for my fans (unimplemented)